zheng0xd/JATIC-internal-docs/docs/program-info/problem-statement.md

     LOE 2.1.3: Create a test range environment and central repository of tools for T&E of Al, linking to existing and emerging equivalent DoD Component environments, that enables easy and continuous testing for DoD testers.
 Where appropriate, tools that are housed in this environment should comply with DoD Enterprise DevSecOps Reference Designs for portability across the Department.

-### NAITIC Report
+### *The National Artificial Intelligence Test & Evaluation Infrastructure Capability* { data-toc-label="NAITIC Report" }

-The NAITIC Report was developed in response to the Fiscal Year 23 Program Decision Memorandum, in which the Deputy Secretary of Defense and the Office of Cost Assessment and Program Evaluation requested more information to support data-driven decisions about AI T&E infrastructure investments at the DoD enterprise level.
+This report was developed in response to the Fiscal Year 23 Program Decision Memorandum, in which the Deputy Secretary of Defense and the Office of Cost Assessment and Program Evaluation requested more information to support data-driven decisions about AI T&E infrastructure investments at the DoD enterprise level.

 !!! quote